PaulKinlan/fauxmium/README.md

     - For page navigations, it generates a prompt based on the URL and streams the resulting HTML back to the browser.
     - For image requests, it generates a prompt and returns an AI-generated image.
 5.  **Simulated Browsing**: The browser renders the AI-generated content, creating a simulated experience of browsing a fictitious web.

+## Limitations

+- **No CSS or JavaScript**: The current version only generates HTML and images.
+It does not support generating external CSS or JavaScript files for example.
+- **Stateless**: Each page is generated independently.
+There is no memory or state between navigations, this also includes image generation which currently has not context of where it is placed on the page.

+## Contributing

+Contributions are welcome!
+If you have ideas for new features, improvements, or bug fixes, please open an issue or submit a pull request.

+## License

+This project is licensed under the Apache-2.0 License.
+See the `LICENCE` file for details.